 2. Oral Communication competency: Met by successful completion of CO 101 Oral Communication.

-3. Mathematics competency: Met by successful completion of the three-hour college-level math course including:
+3. Mathematics competency: Met by successful completion of any three-hour college-level math course of at least 3 semester hours.
+Such courses include but are not limited to:

 4. Technology Competency: Met according to criteria set within the curriculum of each major.